 Enter at the Alice Masters Games website until Fri Sept 14th. $70 lets you enter as many competitions in as many different sports, as you like!

-If you have any thoughts on what you would like to read or see in future newsletters, would like to submit an article, or have comments on this or previous newsletters, please let the editor know using the following form.
+If you have any thoughts on what you would like to read or see in future newsletters, would like to submit an article or photo, or have comments on this or previous newsletters, please let the editor know using the form here.